Table of Contents

 - Government incentives should be increased for families having one or two children.

-- More awareness programs on importance of family planning should be conducted.
+- More awareness programs on the importance of family planning should be conducted.

 - Literacy rates need to be increased.
 With increased literacy rates and awareness, fertility rates will be improved.